banzaicloud/one-eye-docs/docs/logs-events/log-restoration/index.md

 - Restoring logs is supported only from S3 output
 - The elastic operator must be installed on the cluster running One Eye
+- The cluster running One Eye must have enough resources to store the restored logs, and deploy an Elastic instance.
+The exact requirements depend on the amount of logs to be restored.

 ## Restore logs